 Wheat grass was all the rage about a decade ago.
 Smoothie shops sold shots of wheat grass juice or put the whole blades of wheat grass into blended drinks.

-I haven’t tried eating wheat grass since the traumatic smoothie days and so it may not be all that horrible.
+I haven’t tried eating wheat grass myself since back in the day.
 I was curious about the health benefits of wheat grass (aside from the much needed ‘green therapy’ it can provide during dreary winter months) and this is what I found: